Rathcabbin

-The village contains 2 bars (Kelly's and Brophy's) and a village shop (Kelly's).

-The modern church of Our Lady Queen of Ireland stands at the focal point crossroads of the village.
+The modern church of Our Lady Queen of Ireland stands at the village crossroads.
 The church was dedicated in 1984.

 Rathcabbin was used as a filming location for the 2007 film Garage.
-Parts of the film were shot in the village over a six-week period in summer 2006, and the film's premiere was held in Rathcabbin in 2007.
+Parts of the film were shot in the village over a six-week period in the summer of 2006, and the film's premiere was held in Rathcabbin in 2007.

-At Redwood is a raised bog located where the Little Brosna River joins the Shannon and established in 1991 it includes area of bog dome, fen and bog pools.
+At nearby Redwood, a raised bog is located where the Little Brosna River joins the Shannon.
+Established in 1991, it includes an area of bog dome, fen and bog pools.
 The area is in state ownership and forms part of the Shannon Callows, an area classified as being of Special Area of Conservation.

-The new Dáil constituency of Offaly incorporates twenty four electoral divisions from Tipperary North, including Rathcabbin.

 Sport

 Hurlers from the village play for the parish team Lorrha-Dorrha GAA at St. Ruadhan's Park at Moatfield, Redwood.